Business

 Pay yourself a worker’s wage

 In most companies, the most significant salary is earned by the person running the company – and that’s no surprise, as they have the most considerable risk.
 In the early days, and even as the business scales up, it’s sensible to pay yourself the same as you’re paying the lowest earner in the company.
-After all, you should be earning a wage – but you’ll be putting the source of that wage at risk if you take more out of the company than you’re putting in the long term.
+After all, you should be earning a wage – but you’ll be putting the source of that wage at risk if you take more out of the company than you put in the long term.
 Of course, once you’ve established a stable level of success, you can always give yourself a raise.

 Show More